MicrosoftDocs/powerapps-docs/powerapps-docs/teams/employee-ideas.md

 - Review how their own idea is performing compared to others within a campaign.

 > [!NOTE]
-> Before you can use this app, you may be asked for your permissions to use the connection.
+> - Before you can use this app, you may be asked for your permissions to use the connection.
 More information: [Allow connections in sample apps](use-sample-apps-from-teams-store.md#step-1---allow-connections)
+> - This app is available in three different Teams themes: Default, Dark and High contrast.
+When you [change the theme in Teams](https://support.microsoft.com/en-us/office/change-settings-in-teams-b506e8f1-1a96-4cf1-8c6b-b6ed4f424bc7), the app automatically updates to match the selected theme.

 ## Prerequisites